Mira190/llm_deploy/cloud_llm_framework_report_en.md

 - **High Level**: Up to $150,000 (approximately ¥1.0875 million), automatically renewed by using an activity scoring system.
 - **Features**:
 - No VC recommendation required, self-service online application, fast review.
-- Participation score: About 45 days before the quota expires, an assessment will be automatically made to determine whether to renew or increase the quota based on your Azure service usage activity.
+- Engagement score: About 45 days before the credit expires, we will automatically evaluate whether to renew or increase your credit based on your Azure service usage activity.
 - Credits can be used for various Azure services, including Azure OpenAI, storage, computing, databases, etc.
 - **Application website:** https://www.microsoft.com/en-us/startups